 MBOX File

 The emails will be inside zipped (compressed) folders.
-Unzip each one How To Zip And Unzip Files On A Windows PC.
+Unzip each one.

 Open the unzipped Takeout folder and keep opening the subsequent folders to find your emails.
 They’re stored inside a MBOX (Mailbox) file How To Open MBOX Files.

 Saving a single email to your PC is easy to do.
 Keep them for reference or as a backup of important messages.
-I much prefer to download them as PDF files rather eml files simply because PDFs are more accessible, but it’s your choice.
+I much prefer to download them as PDF files rather eml files simply because PDFs are more accessible.
+However a PDF is difficult to edit.

 Downloading all emails from Gmail probably isn’t something you’ll need to do often, but it’s good to know that you can if the need arises.

 One thing to note is that after all your messages will still be in your Gmail mailbox.
-Downloading them isn’t the same as deleting them.
+Downloading them isn’t the same as deleting them, you’re saving an offline copy of your emails.

 Gmail Offline Mode.